krazylegz/CityWiki/README.md

 # CityWiki
-getting data wikipedia and weather API using sinatra and unirest
+getting data from Wikipedia and Weather API using Sinatra and Unirest

 ## Installation